Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 1. Node B Tessera returns a SUCCESS response to Node A Tessera - even if the compute and compare mismatched (in order to prevent Node A finding out the recipient list of a contract/transaction) but it will not store the payload/ACOTH <--> Securehash mapping based on the outcome.

-8. Node A Tessera returns the hash for the encrypted transaction payload to Node A Quorum
+1. Node A Tessera returns the hash for the encrypted transaction payload to Node A GoQuorum

 9. Node A mints the transaction across the network.